Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Arcane Absorbtion**

-    When you expend a spell slot, roll a d20.
-On a 20, you regain a :rsc-spell-slot: **Spell Slot** of a level lower than expended spell slot, up to a maximum level equal to your Proficiency Bonus, and a minimum level of 1
+    When you expend a :rsc-spell-slot: **Spell Slot**, roll a d20.
+On a 20, you regain a :rsc-spell-slot: **Spell Slot** of a level lower than expended :rsc-spell-slot: **Spell Slot**, up to a maximum level equal to your Proficiency Bonus, and a minimum level of 1

-    You can regain a total number of :rsc-spell-slot: **Spell Slot** levels equal to your Proficiency Bonus this way until you cannot regain further spell slots until you complete a long rest.
+    You can regain a total number of :rsc-spell-slot: **Spell Slot** levels equal to your Proficiency Bonus this way until you cannot regain further :rsc-spell-slot: **Spell Slot**s until you complete a long rest.

 ### Shield Prodigy
 *8th-level Feat*